 “Do you like your neighbour?” can also be answered with “No, but I do like people who…” they would finish the sentence with something true about themselves like “…have pet fish”.
 They and all the other people that is true for must find another spot in the circle.
 The middle player is trying to steal one of those spots.

 - Finding out we are more similar to others than we thought!

 If you would like to receive our monthly newsletter containing helpful improv resources, improv exercises, casting calls for new shows and news about the UK improv scene please subscribe.

-Hoopla are the UK’s first improv theatre and the UK’s biggest improv school with fun and friendly improv shows and classes every day of the week in London and across the UK.
+Hoopla are the UK’s first improv theatre and the UK’s biggest improv school with fun and friendly improv shows and classes every day of the week in London UK.
 We provide fantastic ongoing performing opportunities to students from our courses and a warm, welcoming and supportive community to help make improv for everyone.